elizadunphy/irish-hospital-waiting-list-analysis/README.md

 The dataset includes the number of patients waiting in different time bands (0–6 months, 6–12 months, 12–18 months, and 18+ months), broken down by hospital and patient type (Adult/Child).

 The analysis focuses on:

+- Waiting list trends over time
 - Distribution of waiting lists across hospitals
 - Long waiting times (18+ months)
 - Differences between Adult and Child patients
-- Trends in waiting lists over time
+- Distribution of patients across waiting time bands

 ---